omkar1729/Visual-question-answering-keras/README.md

 # Visual-question-answering-keras
-A simple desktop Graphical User Interface for VQA system.
+A simple desktop Graphical User Interface for VQA (CNN+LSTM baseline model) system.
 Trained the VQA model on various standard CNNs like ResNet,VGG, Xception etc.

+Visual question answering is an emerging problem which involves two of the major disciplines of artificial intelligence namely computer vision and natural language processing.
+This problem deals with answering various question related to an image which requires complete understanding of image as well as the question.
+The nature of questions, which are not restricted to a simple yes/no answers, makes it a challenging task for the machine.
+Understanding of the image is provided with the help of features extracted by convolutional neural networks.
+The question is analyzed using long short term memory(LSTM) recurrent neural networks.

 Steps to run the GUI Implementation (using pre trained weights - no trainig required)-
 1) Download the weights file from link given.
 Download the json and corresponding h5 file.
 Default is the vgg19 model, change the code accordingly for other models(in vqa_change .py)